rupalchopra16/Social-Media-Marketing-Campaign-Analysis/README.md

 ## Data Quality Validation

-ROI and Engagement_Score both showed evenly-spaced quartiles and hard value caps — a signature of randomly-generated data rather than real business metrics — so both were **excluded**.
+ROI, Conversion_Rate, and Engagement_Score all showed evenly-spaced quartiles and hard value caps — a signature of randomly-generated data rather than real business metrics — so all were **excluded**.
 CTR showed a naturally skewed distribution and was used as the primary metric throughout.

 ## Key Findings